CD28: Structure

-The first structure of CD28 was obtained in 2005 by the T-cell biology group at the University of Oxford.

-The structure of the CD28 protein contains 220 amino acids, encoded by a gene consisting of four exons.
+The structure of the human CD28 protein contains 220 amino acids, encoded by a gene consisting of four exons.
 It is a glycosylated, disulfide-linked homodimer of 44 kDa expressed on the cell surface.
 The structure contains paired domains of the V-set immunoglobulin superfamilies (IgSF).
 These domains are linked to individual transmembrane domains and cytoplasmic domains that contain critical signaling motifs.
 As CTLA4, CD28 share highly similar CDR3-analogous loops.
 In the CD28-CD80 complex, the two CD80 molecules converge such that their membrane proximal domains collide sterically, despite the availability of both ligand binding sites for CD28.

 CD28 family members

 CD28 belongs into group members of a subfamily of costimulatory molecules that are characterized by an extracellular variable immunoglobulin-like domain.
 Members of this subfamily also include homologous receptors ICOS, CTLA4, PD1, PD1H, and BTLA.
 Nevertheless, only CD28 is expressed constitutively on mouse T cells, whereas ICOS and CTLA4 are induce by T cells receptor stimulation and in response to cytokines such as IL-2.
 CD28 and CTLA4 are very homologous and compete for the same ligand – CD80 and CD86.
 CTLA4 binds CD80 and CD86 always stronger than CD28, which allows CTLA4 to compete with CD28 for ligand and suppress effector T cells responses.
 But it was shown that CD28 and CTLA4 have opposite effect on the T cells stimulation.
 CD28 acts as a activator and CTLA4 acts as inhibitor.
 ICOS and CD28 are also closely related genes, but they cannot substitute from one another in function.
 The opposing roles of CD28 and ICOS compared to CTLA4 cause that these receptors act as a rheostat for the immune response through competitive pro- and anti-inflammatory effects.